bytefish/bytefish.de/content/blog/local_binary_patterns.md

   </tr>
 </table>

 Now what's left is how to classify an object.
 If you would throw all features into a single histogram all spatial information is discarded.
 In tasks like face detection (and a lot of other pattern recognition problems) spatial information is very useful, so it has to be incorporated into the histogram somehow.
-The representation proposed by Ahonen et al. in [[http://masters.donntu.edu.ua/2011/frt/dyrul/library/article8.pdf|Face Recognition with Local Binary Patterns]] is to divide the LBP image into grids and build a histogram of each cell seperately.
-Then by concatenating the histograms the spatial information is encoded (//not merging them//), just like this:
+The representation proposed by Ahonen et al. in [Face Recognition with Local Binary Patterns](http://masters.donntu.edu.ua/2011/frt/dyrul/library/article8.pdf) is to divide the LBP image into grids and build a histogram of each cell seperately.
+Then by concatenating the histograms the spatial information is encoded (*not merging them*), just like this:

  <img src="/static/images/blog/local_binary_patterns/philipp_in_a_grid.png" width="300" class="mediacenter" />